• Thanksgiving Recipes

 pumpkin snack cake ingredients.

-• Spices The fall classic flavors of cinnamon, allspice, and clove.
+• Spices - The fall classics: cinnamon, allspice, and clove.

-• Pumpkin: Use canned pumpkin puree (pure pumpkin) not pumpkin pie mix.
+• Pumpkin - Use canned pumpkin purée (100% pumpkin), not pumpkin pie mix.

-• Vanilla: use either extract or paste, here is my favorite brand of vanilla.
-Great vanilla!
+• Vanilla - Extract or paste both work, here is my favorite brand of vanilla.

 Please see the recipe card for measurements.